Examples for .NET

 for iOS.
 Then, theStart

-method is called in the MainPage class, and the setup for handling necessary events in the example is located in the constructor of the MainPage class.
+method is called in the MainPage class, and the setup for handling necessary events in the example is located in the MainPage class constructor.
 Event handlers can also be configured afterStart

-and can be changed at any time.Android part: In the
+and changed at any time.Android part: In the

 MainActivity